abc8747/microfuel/README.md

 # microfuel

-`microfuel` is a high-performance, lightweight surrogate model for aircraft fuel consumption, trained using open ADS-B and ACARS data.
+`microfuel` is a high-performance, lightweight model for aircraft fuel consumption prediction, trained using open ADS-B and ACARS data.

 It does not try to be the SOTA in prediction accuracy, but is developed with simplicity in mind: